Vema fracture zone: Transverse ridge

 The southern wall of the transform valley is crowned by one of the longest and highest transverse ridges of the entire mid-ocean ridge system.
 This narrow ridge must have risen as a single vertical slab 6.6 million years ago.
 Up to three million years ago the ridge was at or even above sealevel.
 Later it subsided to its present depth of 450 meters.

-Lema Fracture Zone
+Lema fracture zone

-While the transform valley of the Vema Fracture Zone has a V-shaped profile, the next fracture zone to the south has a steep vertical wall on its southern side rising from a horizontal valley bottom.
-As an L would fit in well here, this fracture zone is nicknamed Lema Fracture Zone.
+While the transform valley of the Vema fracture zone has a V-shaped profile, the next fracture zone to the south has a steep vertical wall on its southern side rising from a horizontal valley bottom.
+As an L would fit in well here, this fracture zone is nicknamed Lema fracture zone.
 The north–south distance between the Vema and Lema fracture zones is 70 km.

 Ridge jump

 Up to 2.2 million years ago the Vema transform fault was 40 km shorter than today, and the Lema fracture zone had a leftward offset of 40 km.
 Then the old spreading valley between Lema and Vema died, and spreading started from an axis 40 km to the east.
 The Vema transform was thus extended by 40 km, while the Lema fracture zone was reduced to zero offset.
 Spreading from the new axis has meanwhile increased the distance between the old and the new axis to 80 km.